Joanne V. Creighton

-Joanne Vanish Creighton (born 1942) is an American academic who served as the 17th President of Mount Holyoke College in South Hadley, Massachusetts, from 1996-2010.
+Joanne Vanish Creighton (born 1942) is an American academic who served as the 16th President of Mount Holyoke College in South Hadley, Massachusetts, from 1996 to 2010.
 On August 10, 2011, the Haverford College Board of Managers named her interim President of Haverford College, replacing Stephen G. Emerson, who resigned.

 Background

 Creighton was born in Marinette, Wisconsin.
 She graduated Phi Beta Kappa from the University of Wisconsin–Madison.
 She has a Master of Arts in Teaching from the Harvard Graduate School of Education, and a Ph.D. in English literature from the University of Michigan, Ann Arbor.

-Creighton taught at Wayne State University from 1968–1985 and became dean of the College of Arts and Sciences at the University of North Carolina at Greensboro in 1985.
-She then served as the vice president for academic affairs and provost and professor of English from 1990-1994 at Wesleyan University and was Wesleyan's interim president from 1994 to 1995.
+Creighton taught at Wayne State University from 1968 to 1985 and became dean of the College of Arts and Sciences at the University of North Carolina at Greensboro in 1985.
+She then served as the vice president for academic affairs and provost and professor of English from 1990 to 1994 at Wesleyan University and was Wesleyan's interim president from 1994 to 1995.